Battle of Anzio: Aftermath

 Although controversy continues regarding what might have happened if Lucas had been more aggressive from the start, most commentators agree that the initial plan for Anzio was flawed.
 They question whether the initial landing of just over two infantry divisions, with no supporting armour, had the strength to achieve the objectives: of cutting Route 6 and then holding off the inevitable counterattacks that would come, as Kesselring redeployed his forces.

 Volume 5 of Churchill's The Second World War is riddled with implied criticism of Lucas, blaming the failure on his caution.
 After the war, Kesselring gave his evaluation:

-Furthermore, Field Marshal Sir Harold Alexander, in his Official Dispatch, stated, "The actual course of events was probably the most advantageous in the end."
+Alexander, in his Official Dispatch, stated, "The actual course of events was probably the most advantageous in the end."

 Churchill defended the operation and believed that sufficient forces were available.
 He had clearly made great political efforts to procure certain resources, especially the extra LSTs needed to deliver a second division to shore, but also specific units useful to the attack such as with the 504th Parachute Infantry Regiment.
 He argued that even regardless of the tactical outcome of the operation, there was immediate strategic benefit with regard to the wider war.
 After the landings, the German High Command dropped its plans to transfer five of Kesselring's best divisions to Northwestern Europe.
-That obviously benefited the upcoming Operation Overlord.
+This benefited the upcoming Operation Overlord.
 Churchill also had to ensure the British-dominated forces in Italy were contributing to the war at a time when the Soviet Red Army were suffering tremendous losses on the Eastern Front.

-Because of Clark's change of plan, Operation Diadem (during which the U.S. Fifth Army and the British Eighth Army sustained 44,000 casualties) failed in its objective of destroying the German 10th Army.
-It also condemned the Allies to another year of bloody combat in Italy, notably around the Gothic Line from August 1944 through March 1945.
+Because of Clark's change of plan, Diadem (during which the U.S. Fifth Army and the Eighth Army suffered 44,000 casualties) failed in its objective of destroying the 10th Army.
+It also condemned the Allies to another year of fighting in Italy, notably around the Gothic Line from August 1944 through March 1945.

-The greatest loss was that if the U.S. Army VI Corps main effort had continued on the Valmontone axis from May 26, Clark could probably have reached Rome more quickly than by the route northwest from Cisterna.
-The VI Corps could also have cut Highway 6 and then put much more pressure on the 10th Army than it actually did.
+The greatest loss was that if the VI Corps main effort had continued on the Valmontone axis from May 26, Clark could probably have reached Rome more quickly than by the route north-west from Cisterna.
+VI Corps could also have cut Highway 6 and then put much more pressure on the 10th Army than it actually did.